tajmone/pixel-art-supplies/fonts/bmf-fonts/README.md

 Aknowledgments
 ==============

-I want to thank CRS from [bmf.php5.cz](http://bmf.php5.cz) for kindly sharing the BFM fonts found in the [`/crs/`](./crs) folder, and for his work of formats conversion.
+I want to thank CRS from [bmf.php5.cz](http://bmf.php5.cz) for kindly sharing the BMF fonts found in the [`/crs/`](./crs) folder, and for his work of formats conversion.

 -   <http://bmf.php5.cz>